asad-python/Contexual-Graphs-OOD-Detection/README.md

 ### nuScenes Dataset

-You must have the nuScenes dataset available locally, You can download it from (https://www.nuscenes.org/nuscenes#download).
+You must have the nuScenes dataset available locally.
+You can download it from (https://www.nuscenes.org/nuscenes#download).
+Moreover, our single Notebook of the whole code is available in the config folder, as curreent implementation is modular.

 ### OOD Patch Assets